-WordPerfect for DOS will run on any modern Windows-based computer.
-It will run more smoothly and with fewer problems under Windows XP than under Vista or Windows 7 or 8, and requires special and inconvenient techniques if you want to run it under any 64-bit version of Windows.
-If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed.
-You may need to search for a vendor who supplies such machines (start with Lenovo).
+WordPerfect for DOS will run on any modern Windows-based computer, but it may require one of the two special systems mentioned immediately above.
+If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed so that WP can run in a window, rather than in one of the systems mentioned above.
+You may need to search for a vendor who supplies such machines (start with Lenovo or JNCS.com).

-This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 8.
-This site recommends that you use a special system, devised for this site, that makes it possible to run WordPerfect for DOS under 64-bit versions of Windows.
+This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7, 8, and 10.
+This site recommends that you use one of two special systems devised for this site that make this possible: either the new vDos-based vDosWP system or the older DOSBox-based DOSBoxWP system.
 Information about other methods of running WordPerfect for DOS under 64-bit Windows may also be found on this site.

-Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7 or 8; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows XP, and equally well on any variety of Vista, or any variety of Windows 7, and any variety of Windows 8 for Intel-based computers only.
-However, it is far more trouble to run WordPerfect for DOS on 64-bit versions of Windows than on 32-bit versions.
+Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7, 8, or 10; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows.
+Please do not waste your valuable time sending me messages asking whether WP will run on your Home or Basic of whatever variety of Windows.
+However, keep in mind it is far more trouble to run WordPerfect for DOS on 64-bit versions of Windows than on 32-bit versions.

 For fast access to this site's mostly commonly-requested advice, please go directly to the troubleshooting page.
 You can also search the complete text of this site with the Google, Yahoo, or Bing search engines.
 For an overview of the information available on this site, please visit the site map.